Deep Agents

 -w /workspace \

-tail -f /dev/null keeps the container alive.
-Commands execute via docker exec <id> sh -c "<command>".
+Commands then execute via docker exec <id> sh -c "<command>".

 Dockerfile Image Caching